winglam/dependent-tests-impact/README.md

 You must use Java 7; the version of Soot that we use does not work with Java 8.
 We ran our experiments on a machine with Java version "1.7.0_91".
-Ant is also required in order to build the subject programs.
+Ant and Maven is also required in order to build the subject programs.

 We have tested the scripts on multiple machines and operating systems, and it worked on all but one.
-In case you have trouble running the experiments on your machine, we have also provided the artifact pre-installed in a virtual machine that runs Ubuntu version 14.04 with Java 7 and ant installed.
+In case you have trouble running the experiments on your machine, we have also provided the artifact pre-installed in a virtual machine that runs Ubuntu version 14.04 with Java 7, Ant and Maven installed.
 The dependent-tests-impact folder is under `/home/user/dependent-tests-impact`.
 - Username for the VM: user
 - Password for the VM: asdf